Field of Interest

 Career Opportunities

-Successful completion of a degree or certificate within the Biological Sciences program may lead to employment in a variety of different occupations and industries.
+Successful completion of a degree within the Biological Sciences program may lead to employment in a variety of different occupations and industries.
 Below are examples of related occupations with associated Maricopa County-based annual median wages*.
 Some occupations may require additional education or training.
 You can click on any occupation to view more detail regarding education level, wages, and employment information.

 Assist biological and medical scientists.
 Set up, operate, and maintain laboratory instruments and equipment, monitor experiments, collect data and samples, make observations, and calculate and record results.
 May analyze organic substances, such as blood, food, and drugs.